 Her work experience includes customer service, operations management and hospitality management for Centerplate Corp.
 In 2013 she spent her first year with Humana on the Service Operations and IT Finance department on the SMA team where she was directly involved building and designing data analytics platforms that help decision makers in operational, managerial and strategic level.
 As an aspiring business owner with commitment to lifelong learning she hopes to broaden her knowledge respectively.

-Taenje Matthews is the VP of Records.
+Taenje Matthews is the VP of Operations (pending election).
 She has dynamic experience as a program/project manager that include managing large-scale initiatives as part of healthcare reform, experience transformation, and developing mentoring program (Making the Connection).
 Taenje delivers high return on investment with high integrity.
 Her passionate corporate vision has been inspired through her 25+ years of combined corporate and entrepreneurial experience, which includes Proctor & Gamble, IT consulting, healthcare management, and owning an E-commerce and consulting company.
 Being a leader affords her the chance to give back and open the door of opportunity so that others can reach their full potential.
 Her vision is to cultivate “inside out”; develop strong bonds and partnerships; build rapport, build incredible talent, and build achievement on an individual level.
+Find Taenje on LinkedIn.